 The health system needs applications and tools to make possible the management, safety and monitoring of assets and people in hospitals and between all the centres that integrate this system globally, from primary care centres to large state hospitals.
 It is for all these reasons, that RFID technology for the healthcare industry is an indispensable tool nowadays and that it will continue to grow and be implanted in depth.

 The RFID for hospitals is useful, basically, to mark surgical and disposable tools for surgical use, which must be under a very precise control to avoid accidents or losses.
 Also for the control of patient and staff access to the different areas of the hospital, as well as for linking each patient with their history through the information stored in their RFID tag.

 Companies, organizations and institutions need systems of access control and traceability in their buildings.
 For security and for the collection of very valuable information for the management of people in organizations.
 Access control systems are also used in hotels to lock doors and save energy.

 The tracking and management of baggage in airports and air transport is easier, safer and more effective thanks to RFID technology.

 Keeping track of the participants’ timings in races and other sporting events is another of the most common ways to take advantage of the possibilities of RFID technology.

 Libraries, files and document control

 The management of libraries and documentation has traditionally been a very manual work managed unit by unit.
-On the other hand, when the books and/or documents are provided with an RFID tag that gives them a unique identification number, the tracking is more precise and effective, besides it is a less tedious work, since the system can read the identification of many units at a time, avoiding manual identification unit by unit.
+On the other hand, when the books and/or documents are provided with an RFID tag that gives them a unique identification number, the tracking is more precise and effective, besides it is less tedious work since the system can read the identification of many units at a time, avoiding manual identification unit by unit.